tymyrddin/red-evasion/source/docs/netsec/README.md

 ## What?

-Learn about and experiment with various IDS/IPS systems.
+Learn about and experiment with packet fragmentation, source routing, source port manipulation, IP address decoys, IP Address spoofing, customising packets, randomising the order of hosts, proxy servers, sending bad checksums, and anonymisers, on various IDS/IPS systems.

 ## Why?